k-w-lee/good-life/README.md

 # Repository Description
 It available at: https://pypi.org/project/morris-learning/0.0.2/

-**Objective**: To have some fun, and maybe can make life more easy a bit Some basic Python commands are:
+**Objective**: To have some fun, and maybe can make life more easy a bit.

 To install the package